Americastestkitchen/mise-ui/README.md

 #### Document your code

-add comments to your components which Storybook will use as documentation.
+Add comments to your components which Storybook will use as documentation.

 For example: